 They could very well be sparkling cider, but I’m surprised they left those bottles on the table alone.

 Old Timer: “And so Flint learned the true meaning of Christmas.”
 Did he?
 Because at the end he still demanded a present, from Santa of all people, and the present in question was Santa’s hat….so he kinda….mugged him a tiny bit.
-Flint did a nice thing, of course, but I don’t think his understanding of Christmas is any deeper than ‘people get presents and presents are good.’
+Flint did a nice thing, of course, but I don’t think his understanding of Christmas is any deeper than ‘people get presents, and presents are good.’
 Does every Christmas special imaginable have to end with someone learning the true meaning of Christmas?

 That was a fine episode.
 It really didn’t connect with me on a Christmas-y level, though.
 I don’t know why.
-There was plenty of mentions of Christmas in it, and I’m always itching to get into the holiday spirit, even when we’re fresh into summer, but it just didn’t click in that way.
+There were plenty of mentions of Christmas in it, and I’m always itching to get into the holiday spirit, even when we’re fresh into summer, but it just didn’t click in that way.

 I did enjoy Omochan a lot.
 I love that it’s basically a mini-Santa who can make toys and theme park rides out of anything.
-Out of all of the space-time monsters we’ve seen so far, he’s my favorite.
+Out of all of the Space-Time Monsters we’ve seen so far, he’s my favorite.
 I also adore Waruchan.
 That form is probably the most creative thing to come out of this show.
 It’s like a demonic reindeer.
 I love that it retains its power of making toys and rides out of objects, but the toys and rides are evil and attack people.
 In addition, Nekketsu’s Super form was pretty cool.

 The story is fine.
 It touched on some real history just the tiniest bit, it was fairly emotional and it was sweet that they reunited Maria with her mom…..I just can’t help but feel the tiniest bit….cheesed.
-And by that I mean, the fact that she had amnesia, no one recognized her and, apparently, she never left that church and that’s the reason why she left her daughter for four years and then she conveniently remembers later on is cheesy.
+And by that I mean, the fact that she had amnesia, no one recognized her and, apparently, she never left that church, and that’s the reason why she left her daughter for four years, and then she conveniently remembers later on is cheesy.

 I really don’t understand the logic behind why she was gone for four years.
 Yeah, she had total amnesia, but, in addition to that being pretty hard to swallow, you also have the insane coincidence that no one knew her somehow.
 They lived in that village.
 She couldn’t have been gone from Maria for more than a few moments, yet not only did no one in the church know who she was but I guess she just never left and went back to the main part of town to see if anyone could help her learn who she was.